 Ideal Agent Persona

-Perfect for GitHub-integrated Agents needing automated CI/CD pipeline management and PR iteration.
+Perfect for CI/CD Agents needing automated PR iteration and GitHub integration.

 Addressing review feedback iteratively

-Continuously pushing fixes until all CI checks pass
+Continuously pushing fixes until all checks are green

 !
 Prerequisites & Limits